skip to Main Content

 Mandalay Hill Monastery Myanmar

-The hill stands 934 feet high and is studded with monasteries and pagodas.
-The entire hill was regarded as a shrine and instructions were given to refrain from using artillery unless absolutely necessary.
+The entire hill was regarded as a shrine and instructions were given to refrain from using artillery unless necessary.
 ‘On the morning of 8 March the leading units of Stiletto Force, moving down the banks of the Irrawaddy appeared before Mandalay to the complete surprise of the defenders.
 Large numbers of Japanese were found in the canal area to the northeast of Mandalay Hill.
 Efforts to dislodge the enemy from this position failed and two tanks were destroyed.

 During the Burma campaign on 14th March 1945 Mandalay Hill and the monastery was occupied by the Japanese.
 Various tunnels under the monastery were used as a defence post against the British soldiers but to no avail.
 General William Slim seconded the 19th Indian Division on the job of taking Mandalay Hill from the Japanese.